 Okay, hopefully, I didn’t scare you too much with the Google warning stuff, but we feel obliged to let our clients know that if it sounds too good to be true — it probably is.
 (Early Bird Tip: If someone tells you that they can do your SEO for $500 or under, they’re NOT doing proper SEO.

 When done correctly, Search Engine Optimization (SEO) takes an enormous amount of time.
 That SEO firm that low-balls you on cost is either: a) doing things against Google’s terms of service to get you to rank high quickly, but will eventually get you in trouble with Google b) is not really doing anything at all and is just collecting a check from you each month c) is automating their process or is outsourcing to another country (when it comes to SEO automation AND outsourcing is bad, bad, bad) or d) doing some other slimy thing.

 SEO costs money.
 It takes time to do Search Engine Optimization properly and you want an experienced SEO professional.
 And that costs money (typically at least $1,500/month.)
 Hiring the right SEO professional is worth it!

 early bird digital marketing is Here to Help Your Business Grow

 Go ahead, let’s get started!
-Give me a call at 319-409-3287 or email us today and I’ll be happy to talk with you about your business, where you’re currently at from a digital marketing perspective and how we can help you grow your business through well-done digital marketing.
+Give us a call at 319-409-3287 or email us today and our owner, Sherry Bonelli, a Google My Business Gold Product Expert, will be happy to talk with you about your business, where you’re currently at from a digital marketing perspective and how we can help you grow your business through well-done digital marketing.
 Unlike larger digital marketing agencies with a ton of overhead, we’re nimble, professional and can customize a digital marketing solution that fits your budget.